keeganareeve/kr-ocr-project/README.md

 ### crop_image.py ###
 Makes one image that is cropped from an image in order to capture the part of the image with text, for single image.

-cv2.rectangle function that is commented out will result in red rectanges (mmay be used to keep track of which script was used where)
+(cv2.rectangle function that is commented out will result in red rectanges: may be used to keep track of which script was used where)

+To run:
+    python3 crop_image.py <image_filepath> <output_filepath>

 ### crop_images.py ###
 Makes one image that is cropped from an image in order to capture the part of the image with text, for the png image files found in an entire directory (top part of directory).

-cv2.rectangle function that is commented out will result in green rectanges (mmay be used to keep track of which script was used where)
+(cv2.rectangle function that is commented out will result in green rectanges: may be used to keep track of which script was used where)

+To run:
+    python3 crop_images.py <input_directory> <output_directory>
+(Last argument optional, input_directory argument can be ommitted if output is ommitted.)